ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 Multiple sounds will overlap if multiple bits are set.

-The sample set and custom index are usually specified in the timing point associated to the hit object, but may be customized in the *addition* field.
+The sample set and custom index are usually specified in the timing point associated to the hit object, but may be customized in the *extras* field.

 The filename of the sample to play is `{sample set}-hit{sound}{index}.wav`, where: